 As a reminder, Health Reimbursement Accounts (HRAs) are subject to the PCORI fee, however, Health Savings Accounts (HSAs) and most Flexible Spending Accounts (FSAs) are not.
 Generally, a separate fee applies for lives covered by each health insurance policy or self-funded plan.
 However, if an employer has multiple self-insured health plans with the same plan sponsor and the same plan year, such as a medical plan and an HRA, employers may treat those plans as a single applicable self-insured plan.

-How to determine your PCORI fee
+How to determine your PCORI fee for the 2019 plan year

 1. Actual Count Method – A plan sponsor may determine the average number of lives covered by adding the totals of lives covered for each day of the plan year and dividing that total by the total number of plan year days.